-The reported median survival of children diagnosed with JMML is less than two years.
-Keep in mind that outcome data can show how other children with JMML responded to treatment but can't predict how any one child will respond.
-Also, statistics may underestimate survival to a small degree since they may not reflect the most recent advances in treatment.
+Parents of JMML patients are advised to discuss survival information with their child’s doctor.
+Keep in mind that outcome data can show how other children with JMML responded to treatment, but cannot predict how any one child will respond.

 Many factors influence patient survival.
-Factors that may indicate a less favorable result include:
+Factors that may indicate a less favorable outcome include:

 - A low platelet count in the blood